About Us

 About STEM Advantage

 Talent is equally distributed, but opportunity is not.
-STEM Advantage mentors, prepares, and inspires women and underserved communities for careers in science, technology, engineering, and math (STEM) providing economic and social mobility, while providing a vetted pipeline of diverse talent to businesses to fill their workforce needs.
+STEM Advantage mentors, prepares, and inspires women and underserved communities, primarily first-generation college students from low-income families, for careers in science, technology, engineering, and math – or STEM, while providing a vetted pipeline of diverse talent to businesses to fill their workforce needs.

 The Challenge

 Why serve college students?
-College graduates have an increased earning potential of up to $1 million over a lifetime – and STEM Advantage Scholars are tracking to earn more than $2 million more in their lifetime post-program – yet only 67% of students from low-income households enroll in college nationally vs. 83% of their high-income peers.
+College graduates have an increased earning potential of up to $1 million over a lifetime – and STEM Advantage Scholars are tracking to earn more than $2 million more in their lifetime post-program.
+Yet only 67% of students from low-income households enroll in college nationally vs. 83% of their high-income peers.
 National college graduation rates for low-income youth show only 11% earn a bachelor’s degree.

 Education helps young people realize their full potential, and a bachelor’s degree is the surest path to the middle class.